 What causes it?

+Experts don't fully understand what causes bipolar disorder.
+But they believe many factors may be involved.
 It seems to run in families.
-Your child has a greater risk of having it if a close family member such as a parent, grandparent, brother, or sister has it.
+Your child has a greater risk of having bipolar disorder if a close family member has it.

 Bipolar disorder can be related to genetics or an imbalance in your child’s hormones.
 Negative experiences, unsafe or unstable environments, and stressful life events (trauma) can also increase the chances of developing bipolar disorder.

 Maintaining a healthy lifestyle is also important.
 Eat healthy foods, have regular routines, and set good habits like regular exercise and managing stress.
 Join a support group to meet other people who may being experiencing similar concerns.
-These activities can keep your child motivated, and can help to manage their condition better.
+These activities can keep your child motivated and can help to manage their condition better.

 Caregivers also experience a lot of stress and emotional challenges.
 Concerns about their loved one's health can make caregivers forget to take care of themselves.
 As a caregiver, be mindful of your needs and seek help as needed.